 After many years of getting to know our patients and learning of their hearing problems, we decided that providing a dual hearing and optician service would make their lives easier.

-Our expert audiologist, Kelly, came to us with a first-class honours degree and a great deal of experience gained at Northampton General Hospital.
-Since we launched our FREE hearing test service, it has become very popular with adults of all ages (if you have concerns about a child’s hearing we would always recommend contacting your GP).
+Since we launched our hearing test service, it has become very popular with adults of all ages (if you have concerns about a child’s hearing we would always recommend contacting your GP).

 - Do you have to ask other people to repeat themselves?

 - Do you struggle to follow conversations when you are amongst a group of people?

 - Do you struggle to understand speech when you are in background noise?

 - Do you find yourself having to turn the TV/radio volume higher and higher?

 - Do you have difficulty hearing people speak on the telephone?

 - Do you often misunderstand what others are saying to you?

 - Do you often find that you are tired after concentrating to follow a conversation?